CPLJ Banner

 1 Arbitration of Mass Claims

 1. The paradigmatic arbitration case, like the paradigmatic lawsuit, involves one or a few parties on each of two sides.
 As a consequence, the emergence of mass claims poses a challenge to arbitration, just as it has to litigation.
-Representative collective proceedings in arbitration are extremely rare, but arbitration providers in the United States have experimented with ‘class arbitration’ for domestic disputes and there have been two high profile class action-like proceedings in investor-state arbitration.
-Moreover, contractual barriers to collective arbitration proceedings in the United States have led to the adoption of new arbitration procedures for mass claims, akin to aggregation procedures discussed in Chapter 4.
-Although the future is always difficult to predict, it seems likely that pressure to provide specialized arbitral procedures for mass claims will grow over time.
+Representative collective proceedings in arbitration are extremely rare, but arbitration providers in the United States have experimented with class arbitration for domestic disputes and there have been two high profile class action-like proceedings in investor-state arbitration.
+Moreover, contractual barriers to collective arbitration proceedings in the United States have led to the adoption of new arbitration procedures for mass claims, akin to aggregation procedures discussed in Chapter 4 of this publication.
+Although the future is always difficult to predict, it seems likely that pressure to provide specialized arbitral procedures for mass claims will grow over time. ‘ ’

 1.1 Class Arbitration in Domestic Disputes in the United States